blamarche/TouchGamingMouse/README.md

 * Run your game in borderless window mode, or windowed mode.
 * When done, right click the TouchGamingMouse icon in the system tray to exit.

+## Gestures

+Some configs (the default, and Paradox Classic) now support gestures which start near the center of your screen.

+* Zoom in / out: Start by touching near the center of the screen, then move your finger in a clockwise or counterclockwise circle.
+A red dot will show in the center of the screen, circle around this to emulate mouse-wheel up/down.
+* Pan the camera: Start by touching near the center of the screen.
+Slightly swipe in the opposite direction you wish to pan, then pull back to your starting position in the direction you wish to move.

 ## Advanced Usage
 ```
 Command line options for TouchGamingMouse: